amy777555/SkylineProblem/README.md

 ## Overview
 -Describe the Skyline Problem and the purpose of the project in general terms

-This project is a Python implementation of the
+This project is a Python implementation intended to calculate the outermost shape of a city's skyline formed by an assortment of rectangular buildings.
+Given a list of varying heights as well as left and right x-coordinates in the form of non-negative integers, the program will then calculate the rectangular strips which form the skyline in the form of the tuple pair (h, l) where h is the height of the strip and l is the x-coordinate of the strip's left side.

 ---